Iligan City Travel Guide

 From the jump off point to TinagoFalls, kids or teenagers will offer to guide you.
 You don’t really need one unless you will be swimming alone as they can take care of your stuff while you’re out there enjoying the refreshing waters.
 Also, it doesn’t hurt to help the friendly kids and teenagers.

 Bring swimming outfits and extra shirts and shorts because you will surely be tempted to jump into the gorgeous deep turquoise waters of Tinago Falls.

 Also situated at Brgy.
 Buru-un, Iligan City.
 Mimbalut Falls can be reached by jeeps bound for Buru-un.
 Ask the driver to drop you at the corner road to Mimbalut adjacent to Iligan City National School of Fisheries.

 Coming up : more of Iligan Tourist Attractions

 About the Blogger : Gael Hilotin is a travel blogger and freelance travel writer who has been to all 81 provinces in the Philippines.
-Her work has appeared in local and international publications.
-She was a solid contributor of Yahoo Southeast Asia News (Travel) from 2011-2015.
-And was the winner of the travel writing contest at the Blogfest Asia 2012 held in Siem Reap, Cambodia.
+Her work has appeared in local and international publications and she was a solid contributor of Yahoo Southeast Asia News (Travel) from 2011-2015.
+She is the winner of the travel writing contest at the Blogfest Asia 2012 held in Siem Reap, Cambodia.
 Follow her on Facebook , Twitter and Instagram.
 For advertisements, sponsorship and partnerships, you may reach her at gaelhilotinblog (at) gmail (dot) com. ***********************************************************